thabo104/appstore-alexa-docs/_includes/content/english/fire/adb.md

 ### Connect ADB Through USB {#usbconnect}

 To connect your computer to Fire TV through USB, you need an A-to-A USB cable.
-Note that you must have a Fire TV, not a Fire TV Stick, because only Fire TV (the box) has the USB cable port.
+Note that you must have a Fire TV, not a Fire TV Stick, because only Fire TV (the set-top box) has the USB cable port.
+Additionally, you cannot connect ADB to Fire TV Edition using USB (use the [Network Connect](#networkconnect) option instead).

 1. If you're on Windows, install the USB driver as described in [Set Up Android Debug Bridge](#setupadb).
+2. Turn on USB debugging.
+See the section on [Enable Debugging on Amazon Fire TV](#turnondebugging).
+(Go to **Settings**.
+Then select **Device** > **Developer Options**.
+Then turn on **USB Debugging**.
-2. Connect your Fire TV to a USB port on your computer.
+3. Connect your Fire TV to a USB port on your computer.
-2. Run the following commands:
+4. Run the following commands:

     ```
     adb kill-server